lucask07/ansys-engr342/6_impedance_matching/README.md

 1. Inspect the S11.
 At what frequency is the match best?
 2. Calculate the L and C values given the impedances from the L-match calculations and the center frequency found by simulation.
 Do your calculations match the L and C values on the simulation schematic?
-3. Decrease the value of C by x2 and the value of L by x2.
+3. Decrease the value of C by x2 and decrease the value of L by x2.
 Now where is the center frequency?

 ## Open Narrow_Lambda/4.